-7.20 Consider the causal LTI system with input x and output y that is characterized by the differential equation where a is a real constant and the prime symbol denotes derivative.
+7.19 Consider the causal LTI system with input x and output y that is characterized by the differential equation where a is a real constant and \mathcal{D} denotes the derivative operator.
 Determine for what values of a the system is BIBO stable.

-$$y''(t) - y(t) = x'(t) + ax(t),$$
+$$\mathcal{D}^2 y(t) - y(t) = \mathcal{D}x(t) + ax(t),$$

-7.21 In wireless communication channels, the transmitted signal is propagated simultaneously along multiple paths of varying lengths.
+7.20 In wireless communication channels, the transmitted signal is propagated simultaneously along multiple paths of varying lengths.
 Consequently, the signal received from the channel is the sum of numerous delayed and amplified/attenuated versions of the original transmitted signal.
 In this way, the channel distorts the transmitted signal.
 This is commonly referred to as the multipath problem.
 In what follows, we examine a simple instance of this problem.

 Consider a LTI communication channel with input x and output y.
 Suppose that the transmitted signal x propagates along two paths.
-Along the intended direct path, the channel has a delay of T and gain of one.
-Along a second (unintended indirect) path, the signal experiences a delay of $T + \tau$ and gain of a.
+Along the intended direct path, the channel has a delay of T (where T > 0) and gain of one.
+Along a second (unintended indirect) path, the signal experiences a delay of $T + \tau$ and gain of a (where $\tau > 0$).
 Thus, the received signal y is given by $y(t) = x(t-T) + ax(t-T-\tau)$.
 Find the system function H of a LTI system that can be connected in series with the output of the communication channel in order to recover the (delayed) signal x(t-T) without any distortion.
 Determine whether this system is physically realizable.